awsdocs/aws-ruby-developer-guide/doc_source/welcome.rst

 :doc:`examples`
     Provides code examples for programming AWS services with the |sdk-ruby|.
+    You can browse the |sdk-ruby| examples in the
+   `AWS Code Sample Catalog <https://docs.aws.amazon.com/code-samples/latest/catalog/code-catalog-ruby.html>`_.

 :doc:`tips-and-tricks`
     Provides helpful information for using the |sdk-ruby| with AWS services.